pikaak/CatTarot/replit.md

 - Modal uses z-index 200 to float above selected cards (z-index 100)
 - ResultModal features:
   - Typing animation effect for result text (30ms per character) with blinking cursor
-  - Social sharing buttons (generic share via Web Share API, X/Twitter intent)
+  - Social sharing buttons (X/Twitter and Instagram) positioned next to 완료 button
+  - X share: Opens Twitter intent popup, falls back to clipboard if blocked
-  - Clipboard fallback with success/error toast notifications
+  - Instagram share: Copies text to clipboard with platform-specific toast
-  - Responsive button layout (flex-col on mobile, flex-row on desktop)
+  - All buttons in single row with gap-2 spacing (flex-col on mobile, flex-row on desktop)
-  - Proper error handling for share failures
+  - Comprehensive error handling with toast notifications for each share method

 ### Backend Architecture